History of Bengal

 The history of Bengal is intertwined with the history of the broader Indian subcontinent and the surrounding regions of South Asia and Southeast Asia.
-It includes modern-day Bangladesh and the Indian states of West Bengal, Tripura and Assam's Karimganj district, located in the eastern part of the Indian subcontinent, at the apex of the Bay of Bengal and dominated by the fertile Ganges delta.
+It includes modern-day Bangladesh and the Indian states of West Bengal and Assam's Karimganj district, located in the eastern part of the Indian subcontinent, at the apex of the Bay of Bengal and dominated by the fertile Ganges delta.
 The region was known to the ancient Greeks and Romans as Gangaridai, a powerful kingdom whose war elephant forces led the withdrawal of Alexander the Great from India.
 Some historians have identified Gangaridai with other parts of India.
 The Ganges and the Brahmaputra rivers act as a geographic marker of the region, but also connects the region to the broader Indian subcontinent.
 Bengal, at times, has played an important role in the history of the Indian subcontinent.

 The area's early history featured a succession of Indian empires, internal squabbling, and a tussle between Hinduism and Buddhism for dominance.
 Ancient Bengal was the site of several major Janapadas (kingdoms), while the earliest cities date back to the Vedic period.
 A thalassocracy and an entrepôt of the historic Silk Road, ancient Bengal had strong trade links with Persia, Arabia and the Mediterranean that focused on its lucrative cotton muslin textiles.
 The region was a part of several ancient pan-Indian empires, including the Mauryans and Guptas.
 It was also a bastion of regional kingdoms.
-The citadel of Gauda served as capital of the Gauda Kingdom, the Buddhist Pala Empire (eighth to 11th century) and Sena Empire (11th–12th century).
+The citadel of Gauda served as capital of the Gauda Kingdom, the Buddhist Pala Empire (eighth to 11th century), the Hindu Sena Empire (11th–12th century) and the Hindu Deva Empire (12th-13th century).
 This era saw the development of Bengali language, script, literature, music, art and architecture.

 The Muslim conquest of the Indian subcontinent absorbed Bengal into the medieval Islamic and Persianate worlds.
 Between the 1204 and 1352, Bengal was a province of the Delhi Sultanate.
 This era saw the introduction of the taka as monetary currency, which has endured into the modern era.
-An independent Bengal Sultanate was formed in 1352 and ruled the region for two centuries, during which a distinct form of Islam based on Sufism and the Bengali language emerged and the region was known as a major trading nation in the world.
+An independent Bengal Sultanate was formed in 1346 and ruled the region for two centuries, during which Islam was the state religion.
 The ruling elite also turned Bengal into the easternmost haven of Indo-Persian culture.
 The Sultans exerted influence in the Arakan region of Southeast Asia, where Buddhist kings copied the sultanate's governance, currency and fashion.
 A relationship with Ming China flourished under the sultanate.